 Yes, we all love magazine-worthy home decor.
-But it’s important to learn to love your home just the way it is.
-Read on for 7 tips that will help you fall in love with your home again.
+But it’s just as important you learn how to love your home just the way it is.

 “I want this room!”

 “That kitchen is gorgeous.”

 “Can you imagine having a master bedroom this size?”

 It was just a normal spring weekend, and our family was out touring model homes.

 No, we’re not planning to move anytime soon.
 We just love to see new homes.
 The husband likes to get ideas for his future ‘man cave’, the girls love to see the way kids’ rooms are decorated, and I just like to look at pretty much everything.

 But then one day, our fun little family hobby turned sour.
 As we left another gorgeous model, our second child suddenly hit us with “I don’t want to go home.
 I don’t like our home.”

 Were we teaching our kids that our home isn’t good enough?
 Was this fun hobby making our kids unappreciative of the home my husband and I have worked so hard to improve?

 Let’s be clear.
 Our house is no model.